jackiehaochen/hkust-smart-group/content/home/slider.md

 content:
   slides:
-    - title: Welcome to the HKUST SMART Lab
+    - title: Welcome to SMART Lab
       # content: Take a look at what we're working on...
       align: center
       background: